 - [14] Hickey, Eva Eckert.
 ORAU Team.
 Principal Health Physicist.
 February 2007.
-Because there was no information regarding the amount of time in any one day that a worker would be exposed to material, an assumption had to be made.
-The assumptions in the section on uranium are the same as the assumptions used in Battelle 2006a and 2006b. - [15] Hickey, Eva Eckert.
+Because there was no information on the amount of time in a day that a worker would be exposed to material, an assumption had to be made.
+The assumptions in the section on uranium are the same as the assumptions used in Battelle (2011). - [15] Hickey, Eva Eckert.
 ORAU Team.
 Principal Health Physicist.
 February 2007.
-Because there was no information regarding the amount of time in any one day that a worker would be exposed to material, an assumption had to be made.
-The assumptions in the section on uranium are the same as the assumptions used in Battelle 2006a and 2006b. - [16] Hickey, Eva Eckert.
+Because there was no information on the amount of time in a day that a worker would be exposed to material, an assumption had to be made.
+The assumptions in the section on uranium are the same as the assumptions used in Battelle (2011). - [16] Hickey, Eva Eckert.
 ORAU Team.
 Principal Health Physicist.
 February 2007.
-Because there was no information regarding the amount of time in any one day that a worker would be exposed to material, an assumption had to be made.
-The assumptions in the section on uranium are the same as the assumptions used in Battelle 2006a and 2006b. - [17] Bihl, Donald E. ORAU Team.
+Because there was no information on the amount of time in a day that a worker would be exposed to material, an assumption had to be made.
+The assumptions in the section on uranium are the same as the assumptions used in Battelle (2011). - [17] Bihl, Donald E. ORAU Team.
 Principal Health Physicist.
 April 2007.
-The calculations in the preceding 3 paragraphs were conducted by Mr. Bihl using IMBA from data presented in the referenced documents.
+The calculations in the preceding three paragraphs were conducted by Mr. Bihl using IMBA from data in the referenced documents.
 Although hard to read, the urinalysis values used for the most exposed worker from Tybout (1944) were 0.00, 0.06, 0.00, 0.20, 0.00, and 0.10 mg/L adjusted to mg/d.
-The 0.00 values were entered as <0.056 mg/d, assuming that the detection level was approximately 0.04 mg/L. - [18] Bihl, Donald E. ORAU Team.
+The 0.00 values were entered as <0.056 mg/d, assuming the detection level was approximately 0.04 mg/L. - [18] Bihl, Donald E. ORAU Team.
 Principal Health Physicist.
 February 2007.
-As long as the Energy Employee's actual excretion is less than the excretion plotted in the figures, the Energy Employee's intake is also less than the default intakes.
-For a noncompensable case, if the true intake is less than the default intake, the default intake can be used for efficiency purposes. - [19] Bihl, Donald E., and Hickey, Eva Eckert.
+As long as the Energy Employee's actual excretion is less than the excretion plotted in the figures, the intake is also less than the default intakes.
+For a noncompensable case, if the true intake is less than the default intake, the default intake can be used for efficiency. - [19] Bihl, Donald E., and Hickey, Eva Eckert.
 ORAU Team.
 Principal Health Physicists.
 February 2007.
-The air sample results were indistinguishable from background, so were not of much help.
-Of the surface survey results in areas somewhat accessible to people, the highest result was 1224 dpm; however, there was no record of the surface area smeared.
-Surface activity is usually reported in units of activity per 100 cm, but the authors could not be sure of that.
-We had to "assume" the survey values were for 100 cm.
-Because of that uncertainty, we arbitrarily raised the 1,224 dpm value to 2,000 dpm/100 cm to clearly represent an upper bound. - [20] Bihl, Donald E. ORAU Team.
+The air sample results were indistinguishable from background, so were not much help.
+Of the surface survey results in areas somewhat accessible to people, the highest result was 1,224 dpm; however, there was no record of the surface area smeared.
+Surface activity is usually reported in units of activity per 100 cm2, but the authors could not be sure of that.
+We had to "assume" the survey values were for 100 cm2.
+Because of that uncertainty, we arbitrarily raised the 1,224-dpm value to 2,000 dpm/100 cm2 to represent an upper bound clearly. - [20] Bihl, Donald E. ORAU Team.
 Principal Health Physicist.
 February 2007.
-Indoors resuspension factors range from 10-6 to 10-3.
-The IAEA ("Monitoring of Radioactive Contamination on Surfaces," Technical Reports Series No. 120, 1970) recommends an indoor resuspension factor of 5x 10-5.
-10-4 was chosen for this application to represent an upper bound for chronic intake from surfaces not immediately accessible and therefore, not often disturbed. - [21] Bihl, Donald E. ORAU Team.
+Indoors resuspension factors range from 10^{-6} to 10^{-3} .
+The International Atomic Energy Agency (Clayton 1970) recommends an indoor resuspension factor of 5×10^{-5} .
+The factor 10^{-4} was chosen for this application to represent an upper bound for chronic intake from surfaces not immediately accessible and, therefore, not often disturbed. - [21] Bihl, Donald E. ORAU Team.
 Principal Health Physicist.
 February 2007.
-Hokel et al. (1998) indicated that the thorium was assumed to be in equilibrium with its progeny.
-The intake dose conversion factors account for buildup/decay of Th progeny in the body after the intake, but the activity of the progeny already in the air at intake have to be treated as separate intake radionuclides.
-Because of their short half-lives, Ac is included in dose calculations for Ra and all the progeny from Th are included in the dose calculations for Th, so only Ra and Th need to be entered as intakes separate from Th.
+Hokel et al. (1998) indicated the thorium was assumed to be in equilibrium with its progeny.
+The intake dose conversion factors account for buildup/decay of 232Th progeny in the body after the intake, but the activity of the progeny already in the air at intake has to be treated as separate intake radionuclides.
+Because of their short half-lives, 228Ac is included in dose calculations for 228Ra and all the progeny from 228Th are included in the dose calculations for 228Th, so only 228Ra and 228Th need to be entered as intakes separate from 232Th.